Merrimac voters OK tax override, recreational pot

 Merrimac, West Newbury and Groveland comprise the school district.
 West Newbury has already indicated it will support the district’s proposed $49.2 million operating budget.

-Pentucket Superintendent Justin Bartholomew told the overflow crowd at Dr. Frederick N. Sweetsir Elementary School on Monday night that the state has only given the district an extra $30 per student this year.
+Pentucket Superintendent Justin Bartholomew told the overflow crowd that the state has only given the district an extra $30 per student this year.

 “We cannot function on that,” he said.